The Animation Industry

 Indian animation industry:

-may not relate to the distant past, but isn’t as lengthy as other countries, but it isn’t short either..
+The history of Indian animation may not relate to the distant past, but isn’t as lengthy as other countries, but it isn’t short either..
 Agkadyanchi Mouj(1917)or “Fun with Matchsticks” was India’s first animated film made by Dhundiraj Govind Phalke or Dadasaheb Phalke as he is prominently known.
 The cartoon film unit was started by the film division which was set up in the 1940s.
 The unit played a significant role in developing Indian animation.

 The general theme of Indian animation is religion or biographies of eminent kings or personalities.
 It can be said that the main role of Indian animation was to propagate Indian culture.
 The animation was mainly broadcasted on TV through local TV stations or channels.